Toward a Canadian Christian Reformed Church*

 Our world belongs to God.
 (1)

-With gratitude for more than a century of nurture in the Christan Reformed Church of North America, we now seek to live out our faith through a Reformed witness in our distinctive Canadian culture.
+With gratitude for more than a century of nurture in the Christian Reformed Church of North America, we now seek to live out our faith through a Reformed witness in our distinctive Canadian culture.
 As redeemed followers of Jesus Christ, we confess that our only comfort in life and death is that we belong to our faithful Saviour, and that Christ, through the Holy Spirit, assures us of eternal life and makes us wholeheartedly willing and ready to live for him.
 (2) As we follow the central call to love God and our neighbor, we seek to embody and witness to the gospel in the Canadian context.
 We commit to use all our gifts to serve God and others in diverse local communities, and to work together to witness to God’s love, justice, peace, and care for all creation at regional and national levels of Canadian Society.
 Set free for joyful praise, we offer our hearts and lives to do God’s work in God’s world.
 (3)

 Our new life in Christ